klemmchr/YTMusicDownloader/README.md

 Every contribution is highly appreciated.
 Feature requests are appreciated too but I can't promise that they will find their way to the final product because this is just a hobby project.

 #### Thanks to
-- [Dean](https://www.youtube.com/channel/UCBammpwwTteR-Ej5Kv0aHZA) for the awesome logo
+- [Dean](https://www.youtube.com/channel/UCBammpwwTteR-Ej5Kv0aHZA) for the awesome logo and design

 #### About my motivation